International

 Main Sectors of Industry

 Senegal is rich in minerals, especially phosphates and iron ore.
-The country is one of the world’s leading phosphate producers, and has significant deposits of zirconium, titanium, marble, gold, and limestone, as well as several types of precious stones.
-Senegal is expected to become an oil and gas producer in 2023.
-Although only 16.62 % of the land is arable, agriculture employs 30% of the workforce and contributes to 15.3% of the GDP (World Bank).
+The country is one of the world’s leading phosphate producers and has significant deposits of zirconium, titanium, marble, gold, and limestone, as well as several types of precious stones.
+Although only one-fifth of the land is arable, agriculture employs 21.6% of the workforce and contributes to 17.4% of the GDP (World Bank).
 Senegalese agriculture is highly vulnerable to climatic hazards and locust threats.
-Senegal's main crops are peanuts, black-eyed peas, cassava, watermelons, millet, rice and corn.
+The country’s main crops are peanuts, black-eyed peas, cassava, watermelons, millet, rice, and corn.
 Fishing is also an important source of revenue.
-To facilitate the processing of agricultural products, the government is setting up four agro-food processing hubs (“agropoles”) (IMF).
+According to FAO, the 2024 aggregate cereal production was forecast at 3.8 million tonnes, around 8% above the average of the previous five years.

-The industrial sector contributes to 24.7% of the GDP and employs 13% of the workforce (World Bank).
-It is based essentially on the production of fertilizers and phosphoric acid - which is sent to India, as well as peanut processing (oil and cattle meal) and seafood processing (despite a growing depletion in resource).
+The industrial sector contributes to 24.3% of the GDP and employs 22.3% of the workforce (World Bank).
+It is based essentially on the production of fertilizers and phosphoric acid - which is sent to India, as well as peanut processing (oil and cattle meal) and seafood processing (despite a growing depletion in resources).
 The most important industrial segment is food production, followed by textiles and chemical industries.
 Senegalese industries also produce construction materials, machinery, equipment, electricity, and water.
-The government is supporting the establishment of an integrated park for the pharmaceutical, biomedical and pharmacopoeia industry (“Pharmapolis”) (IMF).
+Overall, the manufacturing sector is estimated to account for 15% of the country’s GDP.
+According to the National Statistical Office, in 2024, the combined revenue in the industrial sector increased by 5.3% compared to its 2023 level.

 Breakdown of Economic Activity By Sector Agriculture Industry Services